Prince of Gothia

 The title Prince of Gothia (princeps Gothiæ) or Prince of the Goths (princeps Gothorum) was a title of nobility, sometimes assumed by its holder as a sign of supremacy in the region of Gothia and sometimes bestowed by the sovereign of West Francia to the principal nobleman in the south of the realm, in the ninth and tenth centuries.
 Sometimes hereditary and sometimes not, the title has been rendered in English as Duke (or Margrave) of Septimania (dux Septimaniæ) or Duke (or Margrave) of Gothia (Gothiæ marchio).
 A similar or the same "office" was often held with the title comes marcæ Hispanicæ: "Count (or Margrave) of the Spanish March."
 The title was also a chronicler's device and, as presented in some chronicles, may never have been used in any official capacity.

 The first employer of the title "Duke of Septimania" was William of Gellone, who acted as Charlemagne's chief official and missus in the region.
 He was succeeded by Berengar the Wise, who also used the ducal-margravial title.
 He in turn was succeeded by Bernard of Septimania, who is called comes marcæ Hispanicæ in the Annales Bertiniani.
 He ruled over both the County of Toulouse and that of Barcelona on the other side of the Pyrenees.
-Toulouse was the capital of Septimania, also called Gothia or later Languedoc, while Barcelona was capital of Catalonia.
 They had independent histories after the Moorish conquest of Iberia, but were both Visigothic in population.
 The Marca Hispanica corresponded to the Gothic lands on the other side of the Pyrenees to the east of the Navarre.
 The marca was evidently considered a political unity composed of several counties.
 In the civil wars in the region which followed Bernard's downfall and death in 844, the title went into abeyance.